operand/agency/README.md

-# `everything`
+# `agency`

 A fast and minimal foundation for unifying human, AI, and other computing systems, in python

-## What is `everything`?
+## What is `agency`?

-`everything` defines a common communication and action framework for integrating AI agents, humans, and traditional computing systems.
+`agency` defines a common communication and action framework for integrating AI agents, humans, and traditional computing systems.

-`everything` allows you to establish shared environments called "spaces" where any number of humans, artificial, or other computing systems may equally address each other as individual "operators" that you may perform "actions" on.
+`agency` allows you to establish shared environments called "spaces" where any number of humans, artificial, or other computing systems may equally address each other as individual "agents" that you may perform "actions" on.

-`everything` handles the details of the common messaging protocol and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.
+`agency` handles the details of the common messaging protocol and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.